How to Open and View PowerPoint Presentations Online

 Solution: Whether you don’t have Microsoft PowerPoint at all or have an old version that doesn’t open PPTX presentations created with newer versions, that’s not a problem!
 In fact, there’s no need to download PowerPoint or any other software to view a PowerPoint presentation.

-All you need is an Internet connection and this article that explains what services to use and how.
+All you need is an Internet connection and this article that explains what tools to use and how.

-Answer: Try one of the following services: iSpring Cloud, Google Slides or SlideShare.
-See how the same PPT presentation is displayed in each of the three online services.
+Answer: Try one of the following solutions: iSpring Converter, Google Slides, or SlideShare.
+See how the same PPT presentation is displayed with the help of each of these tools.

-iSpring Cloud is the only sharing service that converts PowerPoint effects as they are.
-Complex animations, transition effects, triggers, audio and video don’t go missing – on the contrary, PowerPoint presentations uploaded to iSpring Cloud keep their exact original look and feel.
+iSpring Converter is an easy-to-use tool that allows you to publish presentations to web and mobile formats while preserving PowerPoint effects in their original state.
+Complex animations, transition effects, triggers, audio, and video don’t drop out.
+On the contrary, PowerPoint slides transformed with the iSpring Converter keep their exact original look and feel.

 2. Google Slides